Geographic location: Lot 11, Conc. 7, Stanhope

 Postmasters

-• Charles Hone and his wife Harriett Drinkwater - about 10 years from the early 1950s to early 1960s.
+- Charles Hone and his wife Harriett Drinkwater - about 10 years from 1952 to early 1960s.
 The Hones had a small snack bar, post office, and rented canoes and rowboats.
 Charles Hone was also a boat builder and built the wooden boats illustrated in the postcard below of this property.
 In his later years he became an avid wood carver having some of his pieces displayed in Mexico and Expo 67 in Montreal.
 Most of his carvings were of animals, birds and images relating to Aztec and Inca figures.
 He had worked all over South America as a construction engineer for British Railways building the railways through the Andes mountains.
 This would have been from early 1920’s to the end of WW2.
 He came to Canada around 1945 and lived in Hamilton working for Otis Elevator Company.
 He then moved to Halls Lake area in the late 1940’s and eventually ran the post office and store at Buttermilk Falls until sometime in the early 60’s.

-• Charles/Elsa Blair - early 1960's to c.1972.
+- Charles/Elsa Blair - early 1960's to c.1972.

 Public access: Yes